Articles on: Prohibited Practices

 Margin Abuse

-Example: If you have $10k account with 1:50 leverage, your buying power will be $10,000 x 50 = $500,000.
-With the 65% margin rule, you can only use 0.65 x $500,000 = $325,000 of this buying power.
-Assuming the current market price of EURUSD is $1.14, and contract size is 100,000 units per lot.
-Then the cost of opening a position is $1.14 x 100,000 = $114,000 per lot.
-This means that you can only open $325,000 / $114,000 = 2.85 lots without violating the margin rule.
-Please note that the amount of lots you can open changes with your balance and the current market price.
+Example: If you have a \$10,000 account with 1:50 leverage, your buying power will be: $10,000 × 50 = $500,000.
+With the 75% margin rule, the maximum usable buying power is: 0.75 × $500,000 = $375,000.
+Assume the current market price of EURUSD is \$1.14, and the contract size is 100,000 units per lot: $1.14 × 100,000 = $114,000 per loT.
+The maximum number of lots you can open without violating the margin rule is: $375,000 ÷ $114,000 ≈ 3.29 lots

 Tradelocker